Paedophryne amauensis: Characteristics

 P. amauensis, attaining an average body size of only 7.7 mm, is slightly shorter than fish such as Paedocypris progenetica and Schindleria brevipinguis.
 However, all of these animals are measured from their head to their rump, and the measurement does not take into account body weight.
-The Guinness Book of World Records lists the frog's body weight at 10 mg, while measurements of Schindleria brevipinguis show them to weigh less than 2 mg, with one adult specimen weighing just 0.7 milligrams.
+The Guinness Book of World Records lists the frog's body weight at 10 mg, while measurements of Schindleria brevipinguis show it to weigh less than 2 mg, with one adult specimen weighing just 0.7 mg.

 The frog lives on land and its life cycle does not include a tadpole stage.
-Instead, members of this species hatch as 'hoppers': miniatures of the adults.
+Instead, members of this species hatch as "hoppers": miniatures of the adults.
 The skeleton is reduced and there are only seven presacral vertebrae present.
 They are capable of jumping thirty times their body length.
 The frog is crepuscular and feeds on small invertebrates.
-Males call for mates with a series of very high-pitched insect-like peeps at a frequency of 8400–9400 Hz.
+Males call for mates with a series of very high-pitched insectlike peeps at a frequency of 8400–9400 Hz.

 Habitat

-New Guinea Amau frog occurs in tropical wet lowland and hill forest at elevations of 177–800 m above sea level.
-Due to having a high surface to volume ratio, the New Guinea Amau frog are subject to water-loss and dependent on the high-moisture content of leaf litter.
+The New Guinea Amau frog occurs in tropical wet lowland and hill forest at elevations of 177–800 m above sea level.
+Due to having a high surface-to-volume ratio, the New Guinea Amau frog is subject to water loss and dependent on the high moisture content of leaf litter.
 Similar to all species of Paedophryne known so far, members of Paedophryne amauensis live in the leaf litter on the floors of tropical forests.